texstudio-org/texstudio/utilities/manual/source/configuration.md

-With \"User SVN revisions to undo before last save\" TeXstudio will perform undo as usually, but if there are no further undoable commands in the internal storage, the document will be changed to the previous version in SVN history.
+With \"User SVN revisions to undo before last save\" TeXstudio will perform undo as usually, but if there are no further undoable commands in the internal storage, the document will be changed to the previous version in SVN/GIT history.
 Further undo commands allows one to back further to older revisions, whereas a redo goes forward to more recent versions.
 This is a more interactive approach than choosing SVN revisions directly via a menu command, see [here](advanced.md#svn-support).